fostermadeco/fm-website-starter/README.md

 ```

 The `mix.php` might have to be adjusted depending on where the assets are for a project.
 #### CMS Plugins

 - [Craft 3 Mix](https://github.com/mister-bk/craft-plugin-mix)

+### Congratulations!
+You should now be able to run `npm run w` and view the automatically refreshing site at [http://fm-website-starter.test:3000](http://fm-website-starter.test:3000) with your project's host.

 --------------